phillbush/shod-old/README.md

 ![tiled](https://user-images.githubusercontent.com/63266536/121972792-501ca900-cd52-11eb-8c6c-f9c052d9f416.png)

-Shod places floating frames in unoccupied regions of the monitor.
+Shod automatically places floating frames in unoccupied regions of the monitor.
 The first floating frame is spawned in the center of the monitor.
-In the image below, the first frame was opened in the center, the second frame was opened on a corner, as well as the third and the fourth ones.
+In the image below, the first frame was automatically placed in the center, the second frame was placed on a corner, as well as the third and the fourth ones.

 ![place](https://user-images.githubusercontent.com/63266536/121972790-4eeb7c00-cd52-11eb-9374-65a9f13675a2.png)

-Each monitor has its own set of workspaces.
-For example, if you have two monitors you will have two desktops being shown at the same time, one on each monitor.
-In order to change the selected monitor just click on a window or on the root window of that monitor.
-In order to change the monitor of a window just move this window to another monitor.

-You can use the shod.focusButtons X resource to use either a focus-follow-pointer style or a click-to-focus style.
-You can even specify which mouse button triggers the click-to-focus style.
-The related shod.raiseButtons option specify which mouse buttons raise a window.

 ## TODO